 At Streetspace we’ve been working with Schools and Colleges across the UK for over 20 years on a broad scope of capital works.
 From Design & Build dining halls and sports canopy structures to civil engineering, safety and decorative surfacing, landscaping, street furniture and a multitude of school canopies and shelters.

 We design all our school canopy structures in house using the latest 3D CAD technology from survey to manufacture which ensures our project teams can accommodate challenging site constraints or particular design features with ease.
 Steel fabrication is carried out in our Kent factories with experienced installation teams working across the country.

 Aftercare and maintenance is as important to the long-term success of canopy projects as the design and installation.
 Our comprehensive 15 year warranty, subject to the required cleaning and maintenance regime, with Streetspace specialist engineers always available for planned and reactive maintenance.

-Where budgets are limited, schools, colleges and other educational establishments can apply for funding from the government or charitable organisations to help with the cost of the project.
-Take a look at our dedicated Funding & Grants For School Projects page.
+Where budgets are limited, canopies for schools, colleges and other educational establishments can be funded by the government or charity organisations.
+Our dedicated Funding & Grants For School Projects page provides more detail.

 Take a look through the category links below to find out more on products and services Streetspace provides to the education sector.
 Our team is on hand to advise whenever you are ready.